 As a business owner, it’s your responsibility to keep employee data secure.
-To help you do this, we’ve highlighted several tips to keep sensitive information safe.
+To help keep your business and employees protected, we’ve highlighted several tips to keep sensitive information safe.

 - Securing Internet of Things (IoT) devices.
 Businesses often use tablets and computers to access, share and store information.
 IoT devices such as fitness trackers, cameras, and connected appliances are often connected to the same network.
 Limit your risk of a data breach by conducting regular audits of all IoT devices.